soulSalttrader/calculatorApp/README.md

 - `errorMessage` – Describes the error when hasError is true.

 ##### **State Modification with `modifyWith`**:
-The `modifyWith` function conditionally applies transformations to CalculatorState based on a set of conditions.
+The `modifyWith` function conditionally applies transformations to CalculatorStateDomain based on a set of conditions.

 ##### - **Functionality**:
 - Accepts a list of transformation pairs, where each:
   - Condition: A function returning Boolean that determines if the transformation should apply.
-  - Action: A function that modifies CalculatorState when the condition is met.
+  - Action: A function that modifies CalculatorStateDomain when the condition is met.
 - The first matching transformation is applied.
 - If no conditions match, the state remains unchanged.
 - If an exception occurs, the state is updated with an error message.